michael-lazar/hn-gopher/README.md

 **gopher://hngopher.com** (see below for "How to view this site")

 HN Gopher is a read-only mirror for https://news.ycombinator.com/ served using the [gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
-This project was created for my own enjoyment, and to learn about gopher and the history of the internet before the world wide web.

-*This is not endorsed by or affiliated with the Y Combinator company*
+This project was created for my own enjoyment, and to learn about gopher and the history of the internet before the world wide web. *This has not been endorsed by or affiliated with the Y Combinator company*

 ## How to view this site